BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 pip3 install -U tmn
 ```

-> Watch out for WARNINGs or ERRORs and troubleshoot.
+> Watch out for WARNINGs or ERRORs and troubleshoot (see end of this section).

-Check that `tmn` has been correctly installed, use the following command to show some tmn info:
+To check that `tmn` has been correctly installed, use the following command to show some tmn info:

 ```shell
 pip3 show tmn